wunderlins/protohand/README.txt

    proto://document/myapp but your section in the ini is called [document/MyApp], the section will not be found.

-6. Fully qualidief path's to executables must be used in the the ini file's `exe` directive.
+6. Fully qualified path's to executables must be used in the the ini file's `exe` directive.
+You might get lucky by using relative paths, but this can be a security concern.

+7. TODO: in any path that is passed in from query '.' and '..' are removed

 LICENSE:

 This software is licensed by the BSD license.
 See LICENSE.txt in the source